contao/docs/docs/dev/framework/page-controllers.md

 Within the database all pages are stored in the `tl_page` table.
 An entry for a page will be created there when you create a new page for any page type (including your page controllers).
 Instances of pages in Contao are generally represented by the `Contao\PageModel`.
-This class allows you to generated URLs to pages via its `getFrontendUrl` and `getAbsoluteUrl` method.
+This class allows you to generate URLs to pages via its `getFrontendUrl` and `getAbsoluteUrl` method.
 The former will generate URLs relative to the `<base>` - unless the page is on a different domain than the current one.
 The latter will always produce absolute URLs (including `http://` or `https://`).